Aboveground Tank Removal Service

 Aboveground storage tanks deemed empty can be hazardous, as outlined by the Occupational Safety and Health Administration (OSHA).
 Appendix C of OSHA’S 29 CFR 1910-146 cites these examples of incidents involving “empty” tanks:

-- Welding in and near tanks can ignite flammable vapors.
+- Welding in and near tank areas can ignite flammable vapors.

-- Tanks that do not contain enough oxygen (less than 19.5%) can cause asphyxiation.
+- Tanks with a low amount of oxygen (less than 19.5%) can cause asphyxiation.

-- Just because a tank has been “emptied” of its contents does not mean it is free of hazards.
+- Just because a fuel vessel is “emptied” of its contents does not mean it is free of hazards.

-- A tank is never safe for entry until properly and thoroughly evaluated to ensure that there are no actual or potential atmospheric hazards that can affect the oxygen content, flammability, or toxicity.
+- Tanks for home or commercial use are never safe for entry until properly and thoroughly evaluated.
+Tank system evaluation is necessary to ensure that there are no actual or potential atmospheric hazards that can affect the oxygen content, flammability, or toxicity.

 Source-link to full appendix: OSHA Safe Entry Requirements for Above Ground Storage Tanks